flyteorg/flyte/rsts/deployment/cluster_config/general.rst

 Cluster Resources
 =================
-These are free-form key-value pairs used when filling the templates that the admin feeds into the cluster manager, the process that syncs kubernetes resources.
+These are free-form key-value pairs used when filling the templates that the admin feeds into the cluster manager; the process that syncs Kubernetes resources.

 The keys represent templatized variables in `cluster resource template YAML <https://github.com/flyteorg/flyte/blob/1e3d515550cb338c2edb3919d79c6fa1f0da5a19/charts/flyte-core/values.yaml#L737,L760>`__ and the values are what you want to see filled in.

-In the absence of custom override values, ``templateData`` from the `FlyteAdmin config <https://github.com/flyteorg/flyte/blob/1e3d515550cb338c2edb3919d79c6fa1f0da5a19/charts/flyte-core/values.yaml#L719,L734>`__ is used as a default.
-These defaults are specified by domain but will be applied to every project-domain namespace combination.
+In the absence of custom override values, you can use ``templateData`` from the `FlyteAdmin config <https://github.com/flyteorg/flyte/blob/1e3d515550cb338c2edb3919d79c6fa1f0da5a19/charts/flyte-core/values.yaml#L719,L734>`__ as a default.
+Flyte specifies these defaults by domain and applies them to every project-domain namespace combination.

 .. note::
-    The above-referenced settings can only take on domain, project, and domain specificity.
+    The settings above can be specified on domain, and project-and-domain.
-    Since Flyte is not tied in the notion of a workflow or a launch plan to any Kubernetes constructs, specifying a workflow or launch plan name doesn't make sense.
+    Since Flyte hasn't tied the notion of a workflow or a launch plan to any Kubernetes construct, specifying a workflow or launch plan name doesn't make sense.
     This is a departure from the usual hierarchy for customizable resources.

 Define an attributes file, ``cra.yaml``: